markomanninen/hyml/doc/index.rst

 Then the rest of the HyML expression gets interpreted.
 It can contain basicly just key-value pairs or content.
 Content can be a string or yet another similar HyML expression. `get-content-attributes` in `macros.hy <https://github.com/markomanninen/hyml/blob/master/hyml/macros.hy>`__ will find out all keyword pairs first and then rest of the expression in regarded as content, which is a string or a nested HyML expression.

+**Semantic sugar**

 Then some tag names are specially handled like: `unquote`, `unquote_splice`, , `!__`, `<?xml`, `!DOCTYPE`, and in `html4/5` mode tag names starting with . or # (`dispatch_reader_macro`).

+For example ~ (unquote) symbol is used to switch the following expression from macro mode to Hy program mode.
+Other are mroe closely discussed in the `documentation <http://hyml.readthedocs.io/en/latest/#documentation>`__.

 Finally when tags are created some rules from specs.hy `<https://github.com/markomanninen/hyml/blob/master/hyml/specs.hy>`__ are used to create either long or short tags and to minimize attributes.